entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/widget-configuration.md

 - [A working instance of Entando](../../../docs/getting-started/)
 - [An existing React MFE](./react.md)

-## Step 1: Add a configuration option to your target MFE
+## Step 1: Add a Configuration Option to a Target MFE
 Start by adding a configuration option to an existing MFE.
 If you don't already have one, you can create it via the [React MFE tutorial](./react.md).

 ### Add an Attribute to the Custom Element

 1. Replace the contents of `src/custom-elements/WidgetElement.js` with the following code to add attribute handling to the custom element and re-render the app when an attribute changes.
-This enables the Entando-provided `config` attribute of the custom element to be passed as a property to the React root component (`App`).
+This enables the Entando-provided `config` to be passed as a property to the React root component (`App`).

 ``` javascript
 import React from 'react';